 The film only mentions a quick explanation about Jud's dog and has nothing to say about Timmy.

-The book ends in an interesting way, after Gage kills Jud and Rachel, Louis kills his son and bury Rachel quickly, hoping that if he is fast, she will return without the problems that Gage has shown.
-He accomplishes this feat and the play ends at the very moment when Rachel enters the house.
+The book ends in an interesting way, after Gage kills Jud and Rachel, Louis kills his son and buries Rachel quickly, with the hope that if he is quick, she will return without the problems that Gage has shown.
+He achieves this feat and the work ends at the exact moment that Rachel enters the house.

-The film has found a very interesting way to finish, which is certainly the biggest positive point of production.
-Ellie kills Jud and her mother, but her intention was to bring her mother to her side.
-She buries Rachel, who helps her do the same with Louis and they all return possessed.
+The film found a very interesting way to end, which is certainly the biggest positive point of the production.
+Ellie kills Jud and her mother, but her intention was already to bring her mother to her side.
+She buries Rachel, who helps her do the same with Louis and everyone returns possessed.
 Gage, who had been protected, is the only one left to deal with this strange new family.